 Best Ways to Express Gratitude to Nonprofit Volunteers

-1. Personalization is Key
+1. Personalisation is Key

 2. Express Genuine Gratitude